 Xoom is a PayPal company, and offers international transfers all over the world.
 You can send money online direct to bank accounts based overseas.
 In some countries you can also send money for cash collection at an agent location.
 To make a payment you’ll need to register with Xoom online and model the transfer you want to make to see the fees and exchange rate applied.

 If you’re making international payments to cover your university or school costs, you’ll find you can get low cost, fast and simple payments through TransferWise.
 You can make payments all over the world, or open a TransferWise borderless account to make it even easier to send and receive payments all over the world.
 TransferWise offers cross border payments which use the mid market exchange rate with no markup.
-You’ll just pay a transparent upfront fee for the transfer you want to make, which makes it easy to see the true cost of the transaction - and can often work out cheaper than other providers, too.
+You’ll just pay a transparent upfront fee for the transfer you want to make, which makes it easy to see the true cost of the transaction - you can also get the TransferWise multi-currency debit card, which you can use to pay for goods and services all over the world.

 Here’s a quick comparison to show the costs of making the same transfer using different providers.
 In this case we have to pay a bill issued by a university in the UK, which comes in at £1,500.